Grapple

 code .- Litters the desktop with shortcuts, difficult to automatically close the terminal window.

-Instead of these methods, I wanted something basically exactly like PowerToys Run, but specifically for opening VS Code projects.
+Instead of these methods, I wanted something similar to PowerToys Run, but specifically for opening VS Code projects.
 I just want to press a hotkey, type in the name, and go.
 Also, I didn’t want to worry about using the specific Command Prompt that allows using the MSVC compiler from the command line or running vcvarsall.bat.
 This is definitely one of those cases where you spend much more time automating a task than you would spend on the task to begin with, but it’s more about the user experience.
-Plus, I thought it would be a good opportunity to challenge myself to using only C and libraries provided by Windows, while learning Direct3D 11 along the way.
+Plus, I thought it would be a good opportunity to challenge myself by using only C and libraries provided by Windows, while learning Direct3D 11 along the way.
 Because of this limitation, Grapple is currently Windows-only.